 - EUR 3 bn for OTC foreign exchange derivative contracts,

-- EUR 3 bn for commodity derivative contracts and others (respective gross notional value).
+- EUR 4 bn for commodity derivative contracts and all other OTC derivative contracts (respective gross notional value).

 - No notification to the FMA and ESMA is necessary provided that the calculation shows that the clearing threshold has not been exceeded.

 - The exemption from the clearing obligation for pensions scheme arrangements is extended until 18 June 2022 in accordance with Delegated Regulation (EU) No 2021/962;

 - Removal of the need to notify about contracts that were concluded and a ended prior to the entry into force of EMIR (“Backloading”);